pvergain/python_ldap/README.md

 - pvergain/python_ldap:3.9.0-slim-buster

-Exemple for building a Django + LDAP dphinx documentation with gitlab
+Exemple for building a Django + LDAP sphinx documentation with gitlab

 ```yaml
 ---